9 ways to discover Abu Dhabi's ancient history

 Khoos, a traditional weaving technique using date-palm leaves to make functional objects, such as baskets (jefeer), is also on offer, as is the centuries-old Bait Al Gahwa (coffee) ceremony.
 Sit on cushions in the cosy majlis, watch the process of making the perfect cup of gahwa, and sip from dainty cups, called finjan.

 3. Marvel at ancient treasures hauled from the sea

 Since the city is surrounded by sea, why not hop on a boat to learn more about how the ancient people of Abu Dhabi relied on its riches for survival?
 Pearling and fishing played a major role in the emirate’s economic past, with ports being home to fishing and pearling fleets and boatyards where skilled craftsmen forged the beautiful traditional wooden dhow.
 Pearl diving centred around the Ghous Al Kabir (The Big Dive) summer voyage, which lasted four months.
-Each voyage began with a seeing-off ceremony (Hiraat), and when the sailors returned, families on shore decorated their houses, sang welcome songs and shared a feast.
+Each voyage began with a seeing-off ceremony (Hiraat), and when the sailors returned, families onshore decorated their houses, sang welcome songs and shared a feast.
 Several operators offer pearl-diving excursions.
-Sail on a dhow, listen to age-old sea-faring songs and stories, and learn about the pearl-diving techniques that helped write one of the first chapters to Abu Dhabi's modern success story.
+Sail on a dhow, listen to age-old sea-faring songs and stories, and learn about the pearl-diving techniques that helped write one of the first chapters of Abu Dhabi's modern success story.